Stephen-Cronin/fix-duplicates/readme.txt

 5. The redirection management screen, which is part of the premium Redirection extension.

 == Changelog ==

+= 1.0.4 (24 October 2016) =
+* Major Fix: Prevent a hole heap of notifications being displayed / saved when WP_DEBUG is set to true.
+* Minor Fix: Tweaks to styling of the admin pages, including fixing the position of the sidebar.

 = 1.0.3 (12 July 2015) =
 * Minor Fix: Prevent PHP warnings from occuring (by checking for the existence of GET variables before use).